-16.4 The following mandatory conditions will be attached to a betting premises licence (other than track premises licences) as stated within parts 1 and 2 to Schedule 5 of the Gambling Act 2005:
+The following mandatory conditions will be attached to a betting premises licence

-PART 1
+Mandatory conditions attaching to betting premises licences (other than track premises licences)

-1. A notice stating that no person under the age of 18 years is permitted to enter the premises shall be displayed in a prominent place at every entrance to the premises.
-2.-(1) Access to the premises shall be from a street or from other premises with a betting premises licence.
+- The summary of the terms and conditions of the premises licence issued under section 164(1)(c) of the 2005 Act shall be displayed in a prominent place within the premises. - The layout of the premises shall be maintained in accordance with the plan. - The premises shall not be used for - - (a) the sale of tickets in a private lottery or customer lottery, or - (b) the sale of tickets in any other lottery in respect of which the sale of tickets on the premises is otherwise prohibited. - 1.
+A notice stating that no person under the age of 18 years is permitted to enter the premises shall be displayed in a prominent place at every entrance to the premises.

-(2) Without prejudice to sub-paragraph (1), there shall be no means of direct access between the premises and other premises used for the retail sale of merchandise or services.

-3. Subject to anything permitted by virtue of the 2005 Act, or done in accordance with paragraphs 4, 5, 6 and 7 below, the premises shall not be used for any purpose other than for providing facilities for betting.

-4. Any ATM made available for use on the premises shall be located in a place that requires any customer who wishes to use it to leave any gaming machine or betting machine in order to do so.

-5. No apparatus for making information or other material available in the form of sounds or visual images may be used on the premises, except for apparatus used for the following purposes-

-(a) communicating information about, or coverage of, sporting events, including

-(i) information relating to betting on such an event; and

-(ii) any other matter or information, including an advertisement, which is incidental to such an event;

-(b) communicating information relating to betting on any event (including the result of the event) in connection with which betting transactions may be or have been effected on the premises.

-6. No publications, other than racing periodicals or specialist betting publications, may be sold or offered for sale on the premises.

-7. No music, dancing or other entertainment shall be provided or permitted on the premises, save for entertainment provided in accordance with paragraph 5.

-8.-(1) No alcohol shall be permitted to be consumed on the premises at any time during which facilities for gambling are being provided on the premises.

-(2) A notice stating the condition in sub-paragraph (1) shall be displayed in a prominent place at every entrance to the premises.

-9. A notice setting out the terms on which customers are invited to bet on the premises shall be displayed in a prominent place on the premises to which customers have unrestricted access.

-PART 2
+- 2. (1) Access to the premises shall be from a street or from other premises with a betting premises licence. - (2) Without prejudice to sub-paragraph (1), there shall be no means of direct access between the premises and other premises used for the retail sale of merchandise or services. - 3.
+Subject to anything permitted by virtue of the 2005 Act, or done in accordance with paragraphs 4, 5, 6 and 7 below, the premises shall not be used for any purpose other than for providing facilities for betting. - 4.
+Any ATM made available for use on the premises shall be located in a place that requires any customer who wishes to use it to leave any gaming machine or betting machine in order to do so. - 5.
+No apparatus for making information or other material available in the form of sounds or visual images may be used on the premises, except for apparatus used for the following purposes- - (a) communicating information about, or coverage of, sporting events, including- - (i) information relating to betting on such an event; and - (ii) any other matter or information, including an advertisement, which is incidental to such an event; - (b) communicating information relating to betting on any event (including the result of the event) in connection with which betting transactions may be or have been effected on the premises. - 6.
+No publications, other than racing periodicals or specialist betting publications, may be sold or offered for sale on the premises. - 7.
+No music, dancing or other entertainment shall be provided or permitted on the premises, save for entertainment provided in accordance with paragraph 5. - 8.
+(1) No alcohol shall be permitted to be consumed on the premises at any time during which facilities for gambling are being provided on the premises. - (2) A notice stating the condition in sub-paragraph (1) shall be displayed in a prominent place at every entrance to the premises. - 9.
+A notice setting out the terms on which customers are invited to bet on the premises shall be displayed in a prominent place on the premises to which customers have unrestricted access.

-Default conditions attaching to betting premise licences (other than in respect of tracks)
+Default conditions attaching to betting premises licences (other than in respect of tracks)

-No facilities for gambling shall be provided on the premises between the hours of 10pm on one day and 7am on the next day.
+1. No facilities for gambling shall be provided on the premises between the hours of 10pm on one day and 7am on the next day.